-We consider each individual as a growing, evolving person, and each organization as a developing web of human and other resources.
+We hold that each individual is a growing, evolving person, and that each organization is a developing web of human and material resources.
 Educational Design Associates serves the growing edge in both individuals and groups.

 You will find that transformative change is possible through our use of intentionally crafted needs identification, process facilitation, program development, and trainings.
 Taking your work to the next level is our specialty and our passion!